ntaztonny/Slackclone/README.md

 ### About the app:

-The application is a clone for spotify's messaging functionality.
+The application is a clone for Slack's messaging functionality.
 You can find the deployed app on: https://slackclone-e4844.web.app/

 ### Functionality